 How long do hard inquiries stay on your credit report?

-Hard inquiries can remain on your credit report for up to two years.
-Each time an inquiry is made, it is recorded by one or all of the three major credit reporting agencies – Equifax, Experian, and TransUnion.
+Hard inquiries stay on your credit report for up to two years.
+Each inquiry is recorded by one or all of the three major credit reporting agencies: Equifax, Experian, and TransUnion.
 Over time, the impact of hard inquiries on your credit score will diminish, and they will eventually fall off your report altogether.

 Can GECRB/Care Credit be removed from my credit report?